The best of 2020: Cameras, lenses, software, accessories and more | Photofocus

 Andrew Ford: “So much new software, marketing data and information out there … it’s hard to not get excited.”

-Michèle Grenier: “Going back to a more ‘normal’ life … Whatever normal means!”
+Michèle Grenier: “Going back to a more ‘normal’ life … whatever normal means!”

 Rich Harrington: “The growth of imaging technology and AI.”